By: Chase Kunk, Managing Partner, and Michael Carter, Director, Capital Edge Consulting

 1. Pre-CPSR Phase

 Once the contractor is scheduled for the CPSR, the DCMA CPSR Group issues a series of data calls and questionnaires.
 These include, without limitation, the “DCMA CPSR Policies and Procedures Checklist” and “PO Universe.”
 The DCMA CPSR procurement analyst assigned to your review as the “lead” will process and analyze your incoming data and records, including your policies, procedures and terms and conditions.
-Please see upcoming thought leadership from Capital Edge regarding the details and expectations of the Pre-CPSR Phase.

 2. Live CPSR Phase